serxa92/TheArkadiaHub/README.md

 ## 🧠 What is it about?

-This project simulates a lightweight video game platform similar to Steam or Metacritic, where users can:
+This project simulates a video game platform where users can:
+- Explore recent and popular releases
 - Search for games by name
 - View detailed game information
 - Filter by genre, platform, and order
-- Explore recent and popular releases

 ---

 ## 🎯 What is it for?

-The goal of this project is to put into practice the core concepts learned in previous modules:
+The goal of this project is to put into practice the core concepts learned this year:
-- Modular component-based architecture
+- Modular component-based architecture.
-- Responsive design using Flexbox and Grid
+- Responsive design.
-- API consumption and asynchronous JS
+- API consumption and asynchronous JS.
-- localStorage usage
+- localStorage usage.
-- Real interactivity without frameworks
+- Real interactivity without frameworks.

 It is also a project designed to be **presented in interviews** or included in a personal portfolio.